mylesieong/send-sms-ftp/README.md

 (Internet access is required for the first-time build)

 To build the project, run below code at your shell:

 ```cmd
 cd C:\path\to\the\project\root
 mvn clean package
 mvn install
 mvn javadoc:javadoc
 ```
+To install the new build to production, simply copy the jar file under send-sms-ftp-ui/target and replace the production jar with it.
+Please check the new jar name matches the jar name in production bat since the version suffix might change along new builds.

 ## How to run